Arizona Pain Responds to Alarming Media Reports on Prescription Drug Epidemic

-According to a recent study conducted by the Arizona Pain Specialists’ Research Department, 69% of Arizona Pain Specialists’ patients were able to reduce their opioid dosage with the help of non-narcotic medication, and 52% came completely off of opioids.
+According to a recent study conducted by the Arizona Pain’ Research Department, 69% of Arizona Pain’ patients were able to reduce their opioid dosage with the help of non-narcotic medication, and 52% came completely off of opioids.

 “Opioid risk assessment is the single most important thing we can do to decrease death due to opioids,” says Dr. Lynch.
 “Every physician should look for signs of abuse, check board of pharmacy reports, run urine drug screens, etc.” In addition, Lynch warns patients not to mix pills such pain pills, sleeping pills, anxiety pills, etc.

 Arizona Pain aims to help their patients by providing other treatment options first before providing pain medications.
 Many of these alternatives to opioids can help a patient with their pain without requiring any medication at all, which means that they can continue to live a productive life without potentially harming themselves by using or abusing opioid medications.